Karthikeshwar1/blog/2022/Peoples_Of_Times.md

 # Peoples Of Times

-List of time periods and the major game-changing group of people of that time period.
+List of time periods and major game-changing groups of people of those time periods.

 | Times                                                        | Game-changers                                                                                                              | Their game-changing product   |
 | ------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |